DataDog/documentation/content/en/tracing/guide/ingestion_sampling_use_cases.md

 #### Configuring head-based sampling

-Default sampling rates are calculated to target 10 complete traces per second per Agent.
+Default sampling rates are calculated to target 10 complete traces per service, per second, per Agent.
+This is a *target* number of traces and is the result of averaging traces over a period of time.
+It is *not* a hard limit, and traffic spikes can cause significantly more traces to be sent to Datadog for short periods of time.

 You can increase or decrease this target by configuring the Datadog Agent parameter `max_traces_per_second` or the environment variable `DD_APM_MAX_TPS`.
 Read more about [head-based sampling ingestion mechanisms][5].

 **Note:** Changing an Agent configuration impacts the percentage sampling rates for *all services* reporting traces to this Datadog Agent.